1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

 Controllers of the series **LMU74/LMU75** appear to be the successors of the LMU54/LMU64 controller series and are also no longer installed.
-They have a BSB to which the adapter is connected and by means of BSB-LAN subsequently almost the complete range of functions is available.
-Only isolated (special) functions do not seem to be available (e.g. transmitting an alternative outside temperature via BSB-LAN).

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/LMU7.jpg">